DoubleDownBranding/doubledown-branding/src/content/about/about.md

 ---
-headline: Our Story our our
+headline: "Our Story our "
 cta_text: click me
 thank_you: Thanks!
 ---